This dimension is part of the

 Community Engagement in Learning priority.

-Networks with schools, services and agencies is:
+Existing system data on networks with schools, services and agencies is limited.

 The Continuum for